 The Knowledge Corridor – Restore Vermonter Project included funding for the construction of a bicycle/pedestrian underpass in Northampton.

-The underpass — which is now under construction — will connect the Mass Central Rail Trail, which currently terminates on the east side of the railroad tracks, with the Northampton Bike Trail on the west side of the tracks.
+The underpass connects the Mass Central Rail Trail — on the east side of the railroad tracks — with the Northampton Bike Trail on the west side of the tracks.

 Let there be light!

 National Grid has installed electric service at the site and the lights are on.
 From the looks of it they must be almost ready to remove the temporary fencing and cut the ribbon.

 This image shows the two ramps that lead to the western entrance of the underpass.